 As you can see, a plan like this would only take a couple of minutes, but you would be able to refer to it to ensure that you do not deviate from your structure.

 Step 3: Use a variety of sentence structures and a range of punctuation

 Here is an example of how using only simple sentences would look.
 As you can see, it does not make for interesting reading and fluency!

 Animals are unhappy in zoos.
 They are over-populated.
 There is not enough room.
 Their quality of life is affected.

 Structuring your sentences is just as important as structuring your essay as a whole.
 When it comes to sentence structure, variety is key.
 By including a mixture of long and short sentences and using compound and complex sentences, your writing will engage the reader.
 Look at your clause structure and ensure that it does not always follow the same pattern.

 Also, ensure that you use a variety of punctuation correctly across the essay, including: apostrophes, semi-colons, colons and commas.

 Many animal rights activists would argue that animals are extremely unhappy in a zoo environment.
-Due to the fact that zoos are often over-populated, they may not have enough room to fulfil their instinctual needs; thus, their quality of life is affected.
+Due to the fact that zoos are often over-populated, they may not have enough room to fulfill their instinctual needs; thus, their quality of life is affected.

 By focusing on these three areas, you will see a huge improvement in your PTE writing discourse essays.
 Why not try out using our 3-step method when you are attempting your next practice assignments.
-If the method works for you, you will have a strategy help focus your revision and take into the exam with you.
+If the method works for you, you will have a strategy to help focus your revision and take into the exam with you.
 Now that you understand what the PTE writing discourse is all about and how to approach it, you can be confident that this area of the PTE can be one in which you excel instead of dread and success will be just around the corner!